otago/autocomplete-suggest-field/readme.md

 # As of SilverStripe 5.2 - Just use searchable-dropdown-field!

-It's out the box - and
+It's out the box - and betterer

 https://docs.silverstripe.org/en/5/changelogs/5.2.0/#searchable-dropdown-field